aleshaleksey/fansys23/15-charm-etc.md

 ___
 ## Possession and Possessed

-Within this system.
 Any functional body, be it mortal or mechanical may house zero or more souls (or spirits).
 Most living mortals have a body and a (nascent) soul.
 A body that does not contain a soul is not alive (but also not necessarily dead).
 A soul can be in control of a body, or it can be dormant within it.
 The controlling soul determines the mental stats ([INT], [WIS],[CHA]), the skills, proficiencies and abilities that the entity (body and soul) together can use.

 Thus there are two stages to possession.